bartventer/gorm-multitenancy/README.md

 ## Overview

-Gorm-multitenancy provides a framework for implementing multitenancy in Go applications.
-It simplifies the development and management of multi-tenant applications by offering functionalities for tenant-specific and shared model migrations, alongside thorough tenant management.
-Central to this package is its ability to abstract multitenancy complexities, presenting a unified, database-agnostic API that integrates seamlessly with GORM.
+Gorm-multitenancy provides a Go framework for building multi-tenant applications, streamlining tenant management and model migrations.
+It abstracts multitenancy complexities through a unified, database-agnostic API compatible with GORM.

 ## Multitenancy Approaches